sabio-engineering/cookbook-dvelp/handbook/information-security/README.md

 warrant, etc.).

 The legislation that DVELP has to comply with includes:
-*  Data Protection Act 1998
+*  UK Data Protection Act 1998
+*  EU Data Protection Directive (95/46/EC)
-*  General Data Protection Regulation (GDPR)
+*  EU General Data Protection Regulation (2016/679) (“GDPR”)
+*  EU Privacy and Electronic Communications Directive 2002/58/EC

 ## 4. Context of The Organisation